Passionate Homemaking

 8. Preheat oven to 350 degrees.

-9. Drop 2 or 3 bagels at a time into the boiling water for about 45 seconds, turning each once.
+9. Drop 2 or 3 bagels at a time into the boiling water for about 45 seconds to 2 minutes, turning each once.
 Drain cooked bagels on a wire rack.

 10. Mix egg white and water; brush tops with egg white mixture and top with optional toppings, if using.